hmyuuu/kirin/docs/cookbook/beer_dialect/cf_rewrite.md

 ## Rewrite if-else control flow

-In the main page, we introduce a simple `beer` dialect example, and described how to use kirin to define a simple compiler.
+In the main page, we introduce a simple `food` dialect example, and described how to use kirin to define a simple compiler.
-In this section, we want to continue with this `beer`, and considering more compilcated rewrite pass that involving the build-in python dialect if-else control flow.
+In this section, we want to continue with this exampe, and consider a more compilcated rewrite pass that involves the build-in python dialect if-else control flow.

 ### Goal
-When one get really really grunk, not only does one puke, we also would make random decision.
+When one get really really full, not only does one nap, we also would make random decision.
-Here specifically, We want to rewrite the existing `IfElse` statement defined in the existing `py` dialect into a customize `RandomBranch` statement we defined in our beer dialect.
+Here specifically, We want to rewrite the existing `IfElse` statement defined in the existing `py` dialect into a customize `RandomBranch` statement we defined in our food dialect.

 The execution of `RandomBranch`, as stated in its name, randomly execute a branch each time we run it.